Stunning Milos beaches

-And between them, there is Papafragas beach.
+And between them, there is Papafragas Beach.
 Actually, it is a sea cave, once used by pirates.
 So you can walk down to the beach by slippery steps carved in the rock.
-There is a small sandy beach, for maximum dozen persons.
+There is a small sandy beach, for maximum dozen people.
 And you can swim into the cave and exit on the other side.

 It is a nice place but it’s ideal to spend a whole day because it is rather small.